Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 5. Scroll to the bottom of the report.

-6. Note the Total Duration value in the Global Statistics section (e.g. ~ 15027 seconds).
+6. Note the Total Duration value in the Global Statistics section (for example, approximately 15,000 seconds).

-Compare access data between the access using terrain and the access using terrain and a .bmsk file.
-The best result would be that you don't lose any access duration.
+Compare access data between the total access durations when using just the AzEl mask and when using boht th terrain AzEl mask and the facility body mask file.
+The best result would be that you don't lose any of the total access duration.

 3. Open the Sensor to Satellites Terrain Only.txt file.